HOME FAQs BOOKS JOBS: Help Wanted Suggestions you are here: Hotline/Forum => Letter 11353

 yours faithfully,

-EMPLOYEE - BANGALORE, India
+EMPLOYEE - Bangalore, India

-Hi, Satha.
+A. Hi, Satha.

 "Yellow zinc plating" means zinc plating followed by a yellow chromate conversion coating.
 The process may be done in plating barrels or by racking the individual parts, and usually involves cleaning, activating, zinc plating, chromate conversion coating, and drying -- with good rinsing between each stage.
 Each of these steps requires process control.
-The cost and the area required can vary from very little for one part to a million dollars and the size of a basketball court for a fairly good sized line; but there is no real upper limit to cost and size.
+The cost and the area required can vary from very little for one part to a million dollars and the size of a basketball court for a fairly good sized line; and there is no real upper limit to cost and size.

 Regards,